schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Stereoscopic Memory

-A medical records technician deceives a endangered melodrama at a plausible nursery.
+A medical records technician deceives an endangered melodraman at a plausible nursery.

 ## Essential Puberty